Oracle Scratchpad

 The optimizer considers three possible ’single table access’ options.
 Tablescan, index full scan, and index fast full scan.

-But the hint we supplied is only relevant to the tablescan - and we can see it being used in the arithmetic above: the cost_io is the serial I/O cost of the tablescan, the resp_io is the ‘parallel response’ time for the query which is (cost_io / (0.9* degree)).
+But the hint we supplied is only relevant to the tablescan – and we can see it being used in the arithmetic above: the cost_io is the serial I/O cost of the tablescan, the resp_io is the ‘parallel response’ time for the query which is (cost_io / (0.9 * degree)).
 (Unfortunately the degree appears as zero in this example, rather than 4).

 Note: there are variations in this formula - in 9i the 0.9 doesn’t appear; and if you have system statistics relating to parallel execution throughput, then there may be an adjustment to the cost if those statistics show that the requested degree exceeds the capability of the machine.

-So check what’s happened - the optimizer worked out the cost of the tablescan using my hint (so the hint was obeyed), then worked out the cost of a serial full scan and fast full scan.
+So check what’s happened: the optimizer worked out the cost of the tablescan using my hint (so the hint was obeyed), then worked out the cost of a serial full scan and fast full scan.
 The cheapest option after all this is the index fast full scan.

-The parallel() hint does not tell Oracle to run a query in parallel, it tell the optimizer to use a certain scale factor in certain areas of its calculation.
+The parallel() hint does not tell Oracle to run a query in parallel, it tells the optimizer to use a certain scale factor in certain areas of its calculation.
 But if a path is still too expensive, even after scaling, that path will not be chosen.

-17 Comments »
+27 Comments »

 1. Jonathan,

-So the proper index in your example would be “/*+ full(t1) parallel(t1 4) */”.
+So the proper hints in your example would be “/*+ full(t1) parallel(t1 4) */”.
 Right?

 Since you mentioned different index hints and fast full index scan, it might be helpful for readers to point to the “index_ffs” hint as well.